flatironinstitute/pytorch-finufft/docs/api.rst

 Inverse Transform helper functions
 ----------------------------------

-Both of these functions are provided merely as helpers, they call the above functions just with different default arguments and scaling to provide the equivalent of an ifft function.
+Both of these functions are provided merely as helpers.
+They call the above functions just with different default arguments and scaling to provide the equivalent of an ifft function.